Cerrone: 1980s–1990s

-21st Century
+21st century

 In 2000, Bob Sinclar worked with Cerrone for his disco album Cerrone by Bob Sinclar, which was released the following year.

 In 2002, he released the album Hysteria.
 The song "Hysteria" was the only single from the album.
 In February 2005, he signed the score of the French adaptation of A Clockwork Orange given in the Cirque d'Hiver in Paris.

 By 2007, he issued the song "Laisser Toucher".
 It is the lead single from his album Celebrate!, released in early 2008.
 The second single from the album was "Misunderstanding".

 Cerrone issued his twentieth album release, Love Ritual, on 7 July 2008.
 The lead single is the title track, which preceded the full-length album.
 "Love Ritual" also has a supporting music video.
 It was quickly followed by the next two singles, "It Had to Be You" and "Tattoo Woman".
-The single, "Tattoo Woman", with remixes by Jamie Lewi,s was made available domestically in the U.S. on traxsource.com.
+The single, "Tattoo Woman", with remixes by Jamie Lewis, was made available domestically in the U.S. on traxsource.com.

 By 2009, Joey Negro released a remix of Cerrone's "Paradise".
 In the same year, Cerrone was one of the members of the jury of the television program X Factor in France on W9 and in Belgium on RTL-TVI.

 On 12 March 2009, Cerrone released the album Cerrone by Jamie Lewis for free on his website.
 He stated that "music is condemned to be free and that it is necessary to find other solutions to make revenues".

 Cerrone Symphony, Variations of Supernature was released in February 2010 with the first single: "Supernature Project" featuring Dax Riders.
 "Supernature Symphony" took place in Paris-La-Défense on 2 October 2010, in the evening of "Nuit Blanche".
 It was the first date of his tour, which included Los Angeles, London, Rome, Dubai and Moscow.

 In September 2016 he released the single "Move Me" featuring Brendan Reilly as a precursor to the forthcoming album Red Lips.

 It was followed by a remix EP of the same song in January 2017, released through Big Beat Atlantic Records.

-Select Performances
+Select performances

 He performed in large concerts and events such as the 2005 Dance Party Live in Versailles and the 2000 Los Angeles Millennium Célébration, where, at the request of the Mayor of Los Angeles, Cerrone staged the beginnings of the Hollywood cinema era.
 In 1989, he performed in the concert at Paris's Place de la Concorde for the celebration of the bicentenary of the French Revolution.

 In 1991, he performed a concert event in Tokyo for the launch of the first HD satellite TV channel in Japan.